 Introduction to HDFS File System

 In the Hadoop stack, we are having the HDFS service to manage the complete storage part of the Hadoop.
 It is a distributed file system.
-It is capable to handle the huge amount of data.
-One major advantage of the HDFS file system, it will run on the commodity hardware.
+It is capable to handle a huge amount of data.
+One major advantage of the HDFS file system, it will run on commodity hardware.
 It means, there is no requirement for any specific hardware.
-In the single Hadoop cluster environment, we can add the thousands of data nodes to store the data in the HDFS file system.
+In the single Hadoop cluster environment, we can add thousands of data nodes to store the data in the HDFS file system.
 In Hadoop, the most of services are dependent on the HDFS file system to store the data.

 As such, there is no specific syntax available for the HDFS file system.
 Generally, we are using the number of services on it.
 As per the requirement or need, we can use the necessary components and use the appropriate syntax of it.